Am I experiencing domestic abuse?

 - Do you feel isolated, bullied or belittled?

-- Does your partner cut you off from friends or family?
+- Does your partner try to keep you from seeing friends or family?

 - Does your partner physically hurt you?